 November, 2008 - New Etsy CEO Maria Thomas announces that improving the search function is an "immediate and urgent project," and informs the Etsy community that the long standing most-recent-first search results will be replaced in 2009 by search results that are ranked by relevance.

-January, 2009 - Etsy begins using Solr, an open source search engine program, in preparation for future development.
+January, 2009 - Etsy begins using Solr, an open source search engine platform, in preparation for future development.

 April, 2009 - Etsy brings back an Advanced Search function.
 A link is placed to the right of the Search button.

 The dropdown menu is shortened to include Handmade, Vintage, Supplies and Sellers, with an option to search all items at once

 May, 2009 - A "Ships To" filter option is added to find items that will ship to a specific country.
 Etsy rolls out the option to sort results by relevancy.

 July, 2009 - Etsy adds related search suggestion links to search results.

 September, 2009 - Etsy adds category filters to search results, similar to eBay's category filters.

 January 2010 - The Search Suggestions links are moved from the top to the bottom of the results page and now also appear as dropdown suggestions in the search box.

 March, 2010 - As part of a site-wide move to a wider format, Etsy simplifies the Search Box to emphasize the dropdown menu.

 Search results are formatted for the wider site and include 40 items per page.